Advanced software install#

 doesn’t fit with what you want, and you want it to rebuild exactly as you’ve

 asked.
-In that instance, you can simply add the argument --fresh
+In that instance, you can simply add the argument --fresh which tells

 Spack to work out dependencies ignoring what’s already been built, and select